Public OAuth clients that use the code grant and run on smartphones are susceptible to

 The latest release of the light-oauth2 server adds complete support for PKCE.
 In order to make

-We also provide utility class CodeVerifierUtil in light-4j utility module to assist Java client
+We also provide the utility class CodeVerifierUtil in the light-4j utility module to assist Java clients in creating code verifiers and code challenges.

 PKCE Authorization Request